MZanggl/mockzen/README.md

 dep('checks', [0, 2, 4, 8])
 ```

-## Allow
+## Skip mocking

+Mocks are required by default.
 If you have tests that need something mocked only sometimes, you can disable the mocking requirement in a test like this:

 ```javascript
 it('...', async () => {